bravint/boolean-uk-api-read-with-express/README.md

 1. Clone the repository that you forked for the previous exercise (https://github.com/boolean-uk/boolean-uk-api-create-with-express)
 2. In the root directory, type `npm install`, which installs dependencies for the project
 3. Create the file `.env` in the root directory.
 It should contain a single line, which contains the environment variable used to specify the url from the instance created in the previous exercise.
-4. Type `npm start`, which starts a development server that will reload whenever you make any changes to source files.
+4. Type `npm start`, which starts a development server that will reloads whenever you make any changes to source files.

 ## Instructions